jlu1985/csi01__csc330__s23__18731__class-collab/week3/CSI01__CSC330__S23__class-workshop-project_02-04-2023.md

 Grill wings, 5piece, 10 pieces, 20pieces

 prices are set as the following.
-Configurable base price (Wings) for 5piece wings.
+Configurable base priceCalculator (Wings) for 5piece wings.
 10piece is 190% of 5piece, 20pieces is 180% of 10pieces.

 You can choose, regular, mild, and spicy for both types of wings.